THE DEEP CHECK

 Dr. Milankovitch formulated three theories:

-• Axial Precession: The earth also leans like a wobbling top as it tilts toward and away from the sun in a 26,000 year circle.
+• Axial Precession: The earth also leans like a wobbling top swing the polar regions toward and away from the sun in a 26,000 year circle.
 It’s currently warming the southern hemisphere more in its summer than the northern hemisphere in its summer.
-It’s about to reverse and give more summer warmth to the northern hemisphere.
+It’s about to reverse but will take thousands of years to give more summer warmth to the northern hemisphere.
 Images courtesy of NASA.

 Highly accurate technology and computing power have confirmed Dr. Milankovic’s theories.
 Climate scientists have noticed a loose correlation between cooling alignments and the ice ages of the last two and a half million years.
 Research is investigating how much these three factors can heat and cool earth’s climate.
 Yet the Milankovic Cycles have been in motion for hundreds of millions, if not billions, of years.
 Why has earth’s climate been so much cooler for the last two and a half million years?